 Transfers at Section 8 project-based and Low Income Housing Tax Credit Properties (if applicable)

-Not all the properties CCHA owns and manages are public housing properties.
+Not all the properties HACC owns and manages are public housing properties.
 Some are multifamily Section 8 new construction developments and others are LIHTC properties.
-Because CCHA operates properties under multiple programs, public housing tenants may not be able to transfer to or from these properties.
+Because HACC operates properties under multiple programs, public housing tenants may not be able to transfer to or from these properties.
 They must, instead, be processed as applicants.

 Current tenants of Section 8 project-based developments or tax credit properties may be transferred within the properties but not to other developments.
-These transfers will be handled by CCHA’s Occupancy Department.
+These transfers will be handled by HACC’s Occupancy Department.

 VI.
 Annual Reexaminations of Income and Family Circumstances